pytorch/serve/examples/large_models/segment_anything_fast/README.md

 - Nested Tensor: Batch together non-uniformly sized data into a single Tensor, such as images of different sizes.
 - Custom operators with Triton: Write GPU operations using Triton Python DSL and easily integrate it into PyTorch’s various components with custom operator registration.

-Details on how this is achived can be found in this [blog](https://pytorch.org/blog/accelerating-generative-ai/)
+Details on how this is achieved can be found in this [blog](https://pytorch.org/blog/accelerating-generative-ai/)

 #### Pre-requisites

+`cd` to the example folder `examples/large_models/segment_anything_fast`

 Install `Segment Anything Fast` by running
 ```